-If you’re currently experiencing slow sales on Poshmark or Depop, you’re not alone.
 Every business has its ups and downs, including online reselling.
 The good news is that the secondhand market will reach $51 Billion by 2023.
 Apps like Poshmark and Depop are making it easier for shoppers and sellers to extend the life cycle of an item and make extra money.
-Sustainable shopping is here to stay.
-Use these 7 tips to work on your marketing strategy when sales are slow.

-The best thing you can do for your closet is to list (or relist) items as often as possible.
-Not everyone has time to source for new items to sell, but you can still keep your closet fresh by relisting your old posts.
+The best thing you can do for your closet is to list (or relist) items as often as possible when sales are slow on Poshmark.
+Not all Poshmark sellers have time to source for new items to sell, but you can still keep your closet fresh by relisting your old posts.
 Freshen up the content, add new photos, and keep the descriptions as accurate as possible.
 Don’t forget to check for spelling errors too.